Beuth-Erdelt/DBMS-Benchmarker/paper.md

 In order to be able to verify and ensure the performance measurement, we want to be able to create and repeat scenarios.
 Repetition is crucial @Raasveldt2018FBC32099503209955, in particular in the age of Cloud-based systems with it's diversity of hardware configurations.

-We are looking for a tool to support the repetition and reproducibility of benchmarking situations, and that is capable of connecting to all these systems.
+There is a need for a tool to support the repetition and reproducibility of benchmarking situations, and that is capable of connecting to all these systems.
-We are also looking for a tool that will help with the statistical and interactive analysis of the results.
+There is also need for a tool that will help with the statistical and interactive analysis of the results.
 We want to use Python as the common Data Science language.

 To our knowledge there is no other such tool, c.f. @10.1007/978-3-319-67162-8_12, @10.1007/978-3-030-12079-5_4.